LedgerProject/GeneCoop/Demonstrator/README.md

 ```

 ### Build Web extensions
 This part is not needed to run the application, only if you want to modify the web extensions.
+If you do not wish to do so, skip to **Install Web extensions**.

 There are two web extensions, one for the researcher and one for the DNA donor (user).
 The instructions are the same for both (unless specified), here we show the instructions for the researcher one.